-VF: very friable FR: friable
+L: loose VF: very friable FR: friable FM: firm VM: very firm

-FM: firm

-VM: very firm

-EM: extremely firm

-EH: extremely hard
+EM: extremely firm EH: extremely hard

-- 10. SUBS STR: Subsoil structural condition recorded for the purpose of calculating profile droughtiness: G: good M: moderate P: poor - 11.
-POR: Soil porosity.
-If a soil horizon has less than 0.5% biopores >0.5 mm, a 'Y' will appear in this column. - 12.
-IMP: If the profile is impenetrable to rooting a 'Y' will appear in this column at the appropiate horizon. - 13.
-SPL: Slowly permeable layer.
-If the soil horizon is slowly permeable a 'Y' will appear in this column. - 14.
-CALC: If the soil horizon is calcareous, a 'Y' will appear in this column. - 15.
-Other notations available water capacity (in mm) adjusted for potatoes APP:
+10. SUBS.STR: Subsoil structural condition recorded for the purpose of calculating profile droughtiness: G: good M: moderate P: poor

+11. POR: Soil porosity.
+If a soil horizon has less than 0.5% biopores >0.5 mm, a 'Y' will appear in this column.

+12. IMP: If the profile is impenetrable to rooting a 'Y' will appear in this column at the appropriate horizon.

+13. SPL: Slowly permeable layer.
+If the soil horizon is slowly permeable a 'Y' will appear in this column.

+14. CALC: If the soil horizon is calcareous, a 'Y' will appear in this column.

+15. Other notations

+ped size